Superconducting Ring Resonators: Modelling, Simulation, and Experimental Characterisation

 However, to the best of our knowledge, in-depth analysis of ring resonators based on superconducting transmission lines appears to be limited in the existing literature.
+As will be demonstrated in this study, compared to conventional resonators with linear geometries, superconducting ring resonators show distinctive properties that enable promising applications: (1) they support ideally degenerate modes with high isolation, which can be used for pump–signal isolation in resonator parametric amplifiers; (2) their intrinsic flux sensitivity makes them well suited to applications in flux-controlled quantum circuits; (3) their pronounced sensitivity to asymmetries and non-uniformities, arising from defects or external fields, leads to frequency splitting that can enable ultra-sensitive differential measurements in quantum sensing.
 In this manuscript, we define the term `superconducting ring resonator' as a low-temperature-operated superconducting transmission line resonator patterned in a loop geometry \cite{Koch2011ring, ricci2006single, huang2021superconducting}.
-The primary objective of this study is to investigate whether superconducting ring resonators can be realised in practice, and to study their potential uses and issues associated with their design and operation.
+Our aim is to investigate whether superconducting ring resonators can be realised in practice, and to study their potential uses and issues associated with their design and operation.